Holedeč

 Holedeč is a municipality and village in Louny District in the Ústí nad Labem Region of the Czech Republic.
-It has about 600 inhabitants.
+It has about 700 inhabitants.

 Holedeč lies approximately 20 km south-west of Louny, 56 km south-west of Ústí nad Labem, and 64 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Holedeček, Stránky and Veletice are administrative parts of Holedeč.
+Holedeč consists of four municipal parts (in brackets population according to the 2021 census):